nstogner/nickstogner.com/content/en/posts/kubernetes/controllers-101.md

 ![Kubernetes Controllers 101](/images/kubernetes-controllers-101.png)

-Kubernetes controllers are processes that watch objects in the Kubernetes API Server and adjust the state of a target system (like a container or load balancer) to match the desired state declared by those objects.
+Kubernetes controllers are processes that watch objects in the Kubernetes API Server (Pods, Services, etc.) and adjust the state of a target system (containers, load balancers) to match the desired state declared by those objects.

 Controllers keep a long-running GET request to the API Server held open.
 The API Server streams any changed objects on this connection.
 Controllers then compare the desired state (usually originating from a YAML manifest file) with the actual state of the target system.
 If changes are needed, controllers will issue commands to the system (like starting a container or updating a load balancer).
 The current state is often reported back to the user via updates to the object's `.status` field.